dsavransky/EXOSIMS/documentation/quickstart.rst

 Quick Start Guide
 ######################

 This is intended as a very brief overview of the steps necessary to get ``EXOSIMS`` running.
-To start writing your own modules, please refer to the :ref:`intro` and detailed as-built documentation of the :py:mod:`~EXOSIMS.Prototypes`.
+To start writing your own modules, please refer to the :ref:`intro` and the rest of this documentation.
 Before using this guide, read through the :ref:`install` guide and follow all of the setup steps.

 EXOSIMS Workflow